Virtual Capitol Day will take place on Saturday, February 13, 2021.

-Our Capitol Day has been held in partnership with FPM in Sacramento at the beginning of each new two-year legislative session for the past three decades.
-Click here to read about FPM and CHEA’s Capitol Day 2020.
 Because of COVID-19, the Capitol building will most likely not be available for tours and meetings with legislators in early 2021.
-Therefore, FPM and CHEA will instead be helping volunteer private homeschool families meet with their legislators through their local district offices (which will most likely be a virtual meeting or phone call, since these are the options district offices have at the moment to communicate with constituents).
+Therefore, FPM and CHEA will instead be training volunteer private homeschool families to meet with their legislators through their local district offices (which will most likely be a virtual meeting or phone call, since these are the options district offices have at the moment to communicate with constituents).
 This combined effort between FPM, CHEA, and private homeschool families is called Virtual Capitol Day and Advocacy from Home.

 Virtual Capitol Day includes:

-- Virtual training session to help you meet your legislators through their district offices (required for participants)
+- Virtual training session to train you to meet your legislators through their district offices (required for participants)